OfficeDev/Word-Add-in-SillyStories/README.md

 * [node.js](https://nodejs.org) to serve up the docx files.
 * [npm](https://www.npmjs.com/) to install the dependencies.
-* JQuery, for the Fabric dropdown component.
+* JQuery, for the Office UI Fabric [dropdown](dev.office.com/fabric/components/dropdown) component.
 * Word 2016, or any client that supports the Word Javascript API.
 This sample does a requirement check to see if it is running in a supported host.

 ## Start the web application